 In FY 2021, the FEC performed a systematic review of its program and related activities to identify processes which may be susceptible to "significant improper payments."
 "Significant improper payments" are defined as gross annual improper payments (i.e., the total amount of overpayments and underpayments) in the program exceeding (1) both 1.5 percent of program outlays and \$10 million or (2) \$100 million.
 The review was performed for the FEC's only program area which is to administer and enforce the Federal Election Campaign Act (FECA).
 For FY 2021, the FEC considered risk factors that may significantly increase the risk of improper payments as outlined in OMB Circular A-123, Appendix C, Transmittal of Appendix C to OMB Circular No. A-123, Requirements for Payment Integrity Improvement.
 Based on the systematic review performed, the FEC concluded that it is not susceptible to these risk factors and none of its program activities are susceptible to significant improper payments at or above the threshold level set by OMB.
-Thus, the agency's only program (FECA) is considered to be in Phase 1 and are not likely have an annual amount of improper payments (IP) plus an annual unknown payments (UP) above the statutory threshold.
-Information about agency improper payment risk assessments, recoveries, and other agency-wide reporting requirements can be found at https://www.paymentaccuracy.gov/
+Thus, the agency's only program (FECA) is considered to be in Phase 1 and the program is not likely to make improper payment (IP) and unknown payments (UP) above or below the statutory threshold.
+Information about agency improper payment risk assessments, recoveries, and other agency-wide reporting requirements can be found at https://paymentaccuracy.gov.